-Now based in Bali, Indonesia, Lydia’s been published in Forbes, The Huffington Post, been featured in Elle Canada and The Telegraph newspaper.
+Now based in Bali, Indonesia, Lydia’s been published in Forbes and The Huffington Post and has been featured in Elle Canada and The Telegraph.

-Since 2014, I have established a strong, niche, online presence.
-I’ve grown a loyal army of fans from around the world who read my email updates, download my materials and engage with me via social media channels.
-Like my YouTube channel, my website draws the lion’s share of users from US, Canada, UK and Australia.
+Since 2014, Lydia has established a strong, niche, online presence.
+She has grown a loyal army of fans from around the world who read her email updates, download her materials and engage with her via social media channels, like her YouTube channel.
+Lydia's website draws the lion’s share of users from the US, Canada, the UK and Australia.

 1 - Facebook Page

 The Screw The Cubicle Facebook Page has 2,000 fans.
-I also started a group called the Unconventionalists last year which has around 2.000 members and high levels of engagement.
-Group members share their stories and ask questions in a supportive online environment and membership has doubled in the last year despite the fact there’s been no advertising.
+Lydia also started a group called the Unconventionalists, which has around 2,000 members and high levels of engagement, last year.
+Group members share their stories and ask questions in a supportive online environment and membership has doubled in the last year despite the fact that there’s been no advertising.

 2 - YouTube Channel

-I launched my YouTube Channel in 2015.
+Lydia launched her YouTube Channel in 2015.
 It already has 50,000 views from the US, Canada, the UK, Germany and Australia, among others.
-The biggest audience is the US which accounts for 35% of traffic, the UK which accounts for 9.5% and Canada which accounts for just under 7%.
+The biggest audiences are the US, which accounts for 35% of traffic; the UK, which accounts for 9.5%; and Canada, which accounts for just under 7%.

 3 - Email List

-I have an email list of over 2,500 who have actively signed up.
-Many have taken part in my courses and programs and many read my newsletters and updates.
-I use software that tracks the content my readers are most interested in so I know which messages I need to create in order to resonate with them.
+Lydia has an email list of over 2,500 people who have actively signed up.
+Many have taken part in her courses and programs and many read her newsletters and updates.
+She uses software that tracks the content her readers are most interested in, so she knows which messages she needs to create in order to resonate with them.

 4 - Twitter